AmeyaVS/accellera-resources/cci/examples/README.txt

 3) Create a directory called run/ in your CCI_HOME folder, and 'cd' into it.
 +------------------------------------------------+
   % pwd
-  .../cci
+  .../cci-1.0.0
   % mkdir run
   % cd run
   % pwd
-  .../cci/run
+  .../cci-1.0.0/run
 +------------------------------------------------+

 4) The verify.pl script needs to be invoked to build/run/compare-golden results.
+   Add the '-g' flag for debug mode (this matches the default Linux library build).

   4.1) To run a specific example, say ex1_simple_int_param, do:
 +------------------------------------------------+